Shelley Harris Director of Education and Settlement, YWCA St. Thomas-Elgin

 Petrusia Hontar Project Manager

 Petrusia Hontar has been a member of the STELIP team since it started in 2011.
 She holds an M.Sc. in Economic History: Demography, and an M.Sc.
 Society, Science, and Technology.
-In the few years living in St. Thomas, she has also supported the Pathways to Prosperity project to help increase Economic Security for Women, instructed children between the ages of 9 and 12 in the YWCA Kids Creative Cuisine Classes, is an Ambassador of Elgin County, is on the Executive Committee of the Elgin Business Women’s Network.
+In the few years living in St. Thomas, she has also supported the Pathways to Prosperity project to help increase Economic Security for Women, instructed children between the ages of 9 and 12 in the YWCA Kids Creative Cuisine Classes, is an Ambassador of Elgin County and is on the Executive Committee of the Elgin Business Women’s Network.

 Outside of St. Thomas and Elgin County, Petrusia strives to maintain strong ties to her Ukrainian Culture, and is the an active member of the Ukrainian Youth Association.